NiyaSaji25MIB10017/Guide-to-digital-literacy-/README.md

 Part A: Coding Practice
 For this task, I chose "HackerRank" as my coding platform.
-I created an account and completed a beginner-level problem.
+I created an account and completed the task.

 This helped me understand basic concepts like input and output in C programming.
 It was a simple problem, but it gave me a clear idea of how coding platforms work and how solutions are submitted.